Which do you trust more: A billboard on the highway or a recommendation from your best friend?

 You can even ask clients to film a short video testimonial, which can be especially useful for local businesses with in-person services and clients.
 (We'll share more on how to use video testimonials in the next section.)

 Last but not least, don't forget about review sites and social media.
-Direct satisfied customers to your social media platform of choice, such as Facebook or LinkedIn, or ask that they leave a review on Google, Yelp, or another review site
+Direct satisfied customers to your social media platform of choice, such as Facebook or LinkedIn, or ask that they leave a review on Google or Yelp.

 If you find a happy customer on a review site, though, don't copy and paste their testimonial onto your own site.
 Most review sites have a clause in their terms of service stating that reviews and testimonials are owned by the user and licensed to the website.